Today’s Scripture Readings: Psalm 136:10-26 | Hosea 6:1-9:17 | 3 John 1-15 | Proverbs 29:12-14

 God loves you with the same kind of relentless, faithful love.
 Take the time to meditate on that.
 Remember something that God has done for you and then say, “His love endures forever.”
 Allow God to move that truth deeply into your heart.

 Father, thank you for your ongoing faithfulness in my life.
-Your actions demonstrate your loving-kindness over and over and over.
 Indeed, your love endures forever.
 Amen.